eloquence/freeyourstuff.cc/extension/README.md

 - We don't wrap single line statements in blocks when we don't need to.
 - Single quotes for strings except for strings containing single quotes
-- We do use assignments in conditions, but wrap them in () to avoid linting
-- issues and signal that they're intentional
+- We do use assignments in conditions, but wrap them in () to avoid linting issues and signal that they're intentional
+- `camelCase` for names inside JS, capitalized when describing a constructor.
+  `lower_case` with underscores for filenames to avoid ambiguity on some filesystems.

 # License
 - We use CC-0, because we take the position that a world without copyright